What Is Good SEO-Optimized Content?

 Three, use the power of a summary paragraph.
 Early on have a basic summary or topic paragraph that lets the reader know what the page is about.
-This should be clear, succinct, and can even take a bullet point or list format.
-In social media this would be the TL;DR version.
-Having this early looks good, can help win snippets, and sets the stage for what’s to follow.
+This should be clear, and succinct, and can even take a bullet point or list format.
+In social media, this would be the TL;DR version.
+Having this early looks good can help win snippets, and set the stage for what’s to follow.

 Beyond that use proper grammar and punctuation.
-If it’s obviously you’re not fluent in the language you’re writing in, that piece of content is going to struggle.
+If it’s obvious you’re not fluent in the language you’re writing in, that piece of content is going to struggle.